amazeeio/docs/step_by_step_guides/get_your_drupal_site_hosted_on_amazeeio.md

 }
 ```

-We do not suggest to just use this simple configuration for production sites, but for now it's all good.
+We do not suggest to just use this simple configuration for production sites, but for now, it's all good.
 See [Drupal Configuration](../drupal/settingsphpfiles.md) for the whole magic of amazee.io settings.php files.

 ### Step 4: Test connection to the database

 It's time to test!
 Easiest is that done with Drush, it will tell you some information about your site:

     🔨  drupal@amazee_io.docker.amazee.io:~/public_html (dev)$ drush status

     Drupal version         :  8.0.6
     Site URI               :  http://amazee_io.docker.amazee.io
     Database driver        :  mysql